ErikGXDev/UnbeatableWebsocket/README.md

 3. [Download this mod](https://github.com/ErikGXDev/UnbeatableWebsocket/releases)
 4. Merge the BepInEx folder from this mod with the BepInEx folder in your game directory
 5. Run the game
-6. Use the WebSocket server at `ws://localhost:5080` to communicate with the game
+6. (For developers:) Use the WebSocket server at `ws://localhost:5080` to communicate with the game

+## For the Standalone Editor:

+This mod is used by the [Standalone Editor](https://github.com/ErikGXDev/UnbeatableStandaloneEditor#readme-start) to quickly test maps through the editor.

+The editor will show a "Test Beatmap" button in the export menu if you have the game running and the mod installed.
+Pressing it will automatically load your map in the game.

 ## Documentation